without Internet Explorer,

 in 1280 x 960 resolution

-Interscope was founded in 1990 by Jimmy Iovine and Ted Field with financial support from Atlantic (which owned a 53% stock in the label).
+Interscope was founded in 1990 by Jimmy Iovine and Ted Field with financial support from Atlantic Records (which owned a 53% stock in the label).
 Initially it was distributed by the Atlantic Records subsidiary EastWest.
 A&R Executive John McClain and producer Beau Hill were also part of the original founding team.

 The original focus of the label was on hip-hop and urban music, but by the mid 2000s its range began to expand, to extent where its roster would be as wide ranging to include the industrial rock artist Nine Inch Nails (Nothing Records), Marilyn Manson, Limp Bizkit, Helmet, No Doubt and later the Latin artist Kings Of Flow in a unique partnership with Los Angeles based indie Latin label.